hnariman/clean-desk/README.md

-## This is a simple crossplatform project for organizing desktop content by extensions
+### This is a tiny script to organize Desktop files in directories by extensions
----

-* Stage 1 : Create a script to clean the desktop (using OOP)
-* Stage 2 : Create interface to ask for "filetype" and "foldername" in the loop with terminal menu (using While True loop)
-* Stage 3 : Using tkinter or crossplatform QT build proper UI for
+ 1. Create directories (images, docs)
+ 2. List files which are image or document files
+ 3. Move image files to ./images/ folder and